zsoltherpai/fluent-jdbc/README.md

 ####About Fluent-Jdbc####

-FluentJdbc provides a fluent API for executing SQL queries.
+FluentJdbc provides a fluent API for executing native SQL queries.
 It is best suited for projects that require fine control over SQL queries and operations in a convenient, declarative way.
-Can be used standalone or complement higher level of abstractions like JPA or other ORM solutions.
+Can be used standalone or complement higher level abstractions like JPA or other ORMs.

 It provides features like: support for custom parameter types (like java.time), named query parameters, automatic ResultSet to POJO mapping, etc. It also avoids inconveniences of JDBC API, like: